twixraider81/exolang/README.md

 Quickstart
 ----------
-./bootstrap.sh						(you will need to build lemon/quex to rebuild the lexer/parser for now) ./bootstrap.sh -l					(if you want to build llvm for /usr)
+./bootstrap.sh						(you will need to build lemon/quex to rebuild the lexer/parser for now) ./bootstrap.sh -l					(if you want to build debug llvm under ./bin/)

 ./waf clean configure --mode=release	(clean & configure for release/debug release or trace release. that prints alot of messages)
 ./waf clean configure --mode=trace --llvm=llvm-config-3.5 --gc=enable